jelsonjay/jelsonjay/README.md

 ## I'm a Front-end Developer!

-- 🔭 I’m currently working on my personal portfolio
+- I’m currently working on my personal portfolio
-- 🌱 I’m currently learning Gatsby, GraphQL & testing
+- I’m currently learning Gatsby, GraphQL & testing
-- 👯 I’m looking to collaborate on an open sourse project.
+- I’m looking to collaborate on an open sourse project.
-- 💬 Ask me about Front-end
+- Ask me about Front-end
-- 😄 Pronouns: he/him